Menu

 Critical Care Areas (Examination) 50 fc

 Professional lighting design for healthcare facilities requires adherence to established guidelines and regulations.
-The Illuminating Engineering Society (IES) Recommended Practice for Healthcare Facilities (RP-29) provides detailed illumination requirements for all areas within medical facilities, ensuring both patient safety and optimal working conditions for healthcare professionals.
+The Illuminating Engineering Society (IES) Recommended Practice for Healthcare Facilities (RP-29) provides detailed illumination requirements for all areas within medical facilities, supporting patient safety and optimal working conditions for healthcare professionals.

 Safety and Performance Certifications

-Our fixtures typically carry essential certifications, including DLC Premium, UL Listed, and ETL Listed approvals when properly specified.
-These certifications ensure safety, performance, and energy efficiency while qualifying your project for utility rebates and tax incentives.
-DLC Premium certification guarantees the highest efficiency standards and maximum rebate eligibility.
+Our fixtures typically carry certifications such as DLC Premium, UL Listed, and ETL Listed when properly specified.
+These certifications address safety, performance, and energy efficiency, and may qualify your project for utility rebates and tax incentives.
+DLC Premium certification verifies high efficiency and maximum rebate eligibility.

-Third-party certifications are crucial for healthcare lighting installations.
+Third-party certifications are important for healthcare lighting installations.
 UL (Underwriters Laboratories) testing and certification ensure electrical safety and performance standards are met.
-At the same time, the DesignLights Consortium (DLC) qualification verifies energy efficiency performance and enables utility rebate eligibility for qualifying LED products.
+The DesignLights Consortium (DLC) qualification verifies energy efficiency and enables utility rebate eligibility for qualifying LED products.
+NSF certification applies to food-safe and sanitary lighting applications.

 Warranty and Warranty Support

 Our lights typically come with at least a 5-year warranty (model dependent), and warranty support is based in the USA.
-We take customer support seriously, and helping you with a warranty claim is important to us.
-Our experienced support team understands the importance of keeping your lighting operational and will work quickly to resolve any warranty issues.
+We take customer support seriously and will work quickly to resolve any warranty issues.
+Our experienced support team understands the importance of keeping your lighting operational.

 Expert Support for Your Hospital Lighting Project

-Our lighting specialists bring decades of commercial facility experience to ensure your project succeeds.
+Our lighting specialists bring decades of commercial facility experience to your project.
 We provide complimentary custom lighting plans that factor in your facility's specific layouts, ceiling heights, and department requirements.

-Our team calculates precise energy savings projections for your existing fixtures, showing exactly how much you'll save annually after switching to LED.
+Our team calculates precise energy savings projections for your existing fixtures, showing how much you could save annually after switching to LED.
 When you call us, you speak directly with product specialists who understand healthcare compliance standards (as defined by applicable codes) and can recommend fixtures that meet your exact footcandle requirements.
-This expertise means you avoid costly specification errors and get the right fixtures for each application the first time.
+This expertise helps you avoid costly specification errors and get the right fixtures for each application the first time.

 LED Lights for Hospitals Frequently Asked Questions